-IUA Class Description Consequences of Implementation Groundwater Overberg West (b) Although there are regions within the Overberg West IUA that are of conservation importance, the surrounding land use in most cases has led to degraded systems. change in category (G40H) has been identified as having a high GWBF/EWR ratio, indicating groundwater contribution to baseflow has the potential to sustain the EWR.
+IUA Class Description Consequences of Implementation Groundwater Overberg West (b) Although there are regions within the Overberg West IUA that are of conservation importance, the surrounding land use in most cases has led to degraded systems. having a high GWBF/EWR ratio, indicating groundwater contribution to baseflow has the potential to sustain the EWR.
 Abstraction would need to be carefully managed to ensure impacts on GWBF do not impact on the flow required for the associated EC.
-F10 П Overberg East Renosterveld Hartbees and Steenbok will be in a poor condition.
-H17 II Overberg East Fynbos (a) Kleinmond/Heuningnes/De Hoopvlei Ramsar wetlands need to be maintained in a good condition.
+F10 II Overberg East Renosterveld Hartbees and Steenbok will be in a poor condition.
+H17 wetlands need to be maintained in a good condition.
+Overberg East Fynbos (a) Wetlands need to be maintained in a good condition.
 Upper tributaries in Walker Bay NR/Salmonsdam NR/Uitkraalsmond NR/Pearly beach NR/Algulhas NP/Quion Point NR/Algulhas NP/Soetendalsvlei NR/Heuningberg NR/Waenhuiskrans NR/De Hoop NR are to be maintained in a good condition.
-To achieve this scenario, the groundwater status increases compared to PES in one quaternary catchment (G40L, located in Overberg East Fynbos IUA).
-The increase in groundwater stress in this catchment is fairly significant, with the catchment increasing its use/ recharge ratio ('stress') from 19 to Overberg East Fynbos (b) High infrastructure costs to implement REC therefore water requirements for the ESBC used.
-Limited change from baseline condition.
-Conditions of river nodes are fair to poor.
-De Hoop Vlei and Klipdrifsfontein will be maintained in a good condition.
-88%.
+High infrastructure costs to implement REC therefore water requirements for the ESBC used.
+To achiev groundwa compared quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the quaternary located in IUA).
+The stress in the significant increasing ('stress') for the located in IUA).
+The stress in the significant increasing ('stress') for the located in IUA). wetlands need to be maintained in a good condition.
+Upper tributaries in Walker Bay NR/Salmonsdam NR/Uitkraalsmond NR/Pearly beach NR/Algulhas NP/Quion Point NR/Algulhas NP/Soetendalsvlei NR/Heuningberg NR/Waenhuiskrans NR/De Hoop NR are to be maintained in a good To achieve this scenario, the groundwater status increases compared to PES in one quaternary catchment (G40L, located in Overberg East Fynbos IUA).
+The increase in groundwater stress in this catchment is fairly significant, with the catchment increasing its use/ recharge ratio ('stress') from 19 to 88%.
 The quaternary catchment impacted by a change in category has not been identified as having a high GWBF/EWR ratio.

-Table E8Summary of implications of the spatially targeted classification scenario for each IUA in the Gouritz- Coastal region of the WMA
+Table E8 Summary of implications of the spatially targeted classification scenario for each IUA in the Gouritz-Coastal region of the WMA